 Now, this was actually a day trade for me.
 I saw the stock fail to break above $2.20 multiple times, and I figured it could retrace and turn against me.
 That said, you can see how powerful Finviz really is.

 If you’re still looking for potential trades, check out this guide in which I go over the steps and my process for options trading.

 Final Thoughts About Finviz Screener

-The Finviz screener could be a very powerful tool if you know how to use it.
+The Finviz screener can be a very powerful tool if you know how to use it.
 Now, even though you understand how to use the Finviz screener, there’s still a lot to learn about trading.
-For example, if you find it hard to make money in the markets, and have not yet developed the “millionaire trader mindset” – make sure to check out this webinar, which outlines how five traders went from struggling to generating seven figures in the markets.
+For example, if you find it hard to make money in the markets and have not yet developed the “millionaire trader mindset,” make sure to check out this webinar, which outlines how five traders went from struggling to generating seven figures in the markets.

 Understanding how to use the stock screener Finviz will allow you to put a powerful tool in your pocket for improving your trades and better understanding the stock market.
 Get our free e-book to learn more about how you can improve your stock trading skills.